cjsanderson17/iqtesting/README.md

 # iqtesting
 Here's a list of things to do:
-  - Grey out finish button rather than hiding it
   - Locally save questionID's so question index can be linked (so when analysing data I know which question is which, as currently they are saved as q1, q2, etc.
   - Add information page at start